 It’s an environmental condition and it can happen to any variety of tomato although some tomatoes are more prone to struggle with the disease.

-However, it’s not isolated to tomatoes.
-Blossom end rot can also affect peppers, eggplant, squash, and watermelon.
+Blossom end rot is most often discussed in reference to tomatoes, but it can also affect peppers, squash, cucumbers, and watermelon.

 What causes blossom end rot on tomatoes (and other veggies)?

 Blossom end rot is a disorder of growing fruit that causes the cells at the blossom end of the fruit to die.
 The cellular death seems to be due to a lack of calcium within the affected cells.

 The exact cause of the calcium deficiency in the affected cells is largely debated, but we do know that the disorder only affects rapidly growing fruit.
 Size of the fruit matters as well because cherry tomatoes are not affected by the problem.

 Blossom end rot occurs during periods of rapid growth and can be induced by: